kerufu/Facial_expression_recognition/readme.md

 put the dataset in ./dataset

 data are normalized into range (-1, 1), train on the whole train dataset and use validation dataset as test dataset

+due to limited computing capability
+1. reduced model scale
+2. removed regularizers for less "flexible" model will perform better if upscale the model, especially auto encoder